jestjs/jest/docs/UsingMatchers.md

 });
 ```

-## Arrays and Sets
+## Arrays and iterables

-You can check if an array or set contains a particular item using `toContain`:
+You can check if an array or iterable contains a particular item using `toContain`:

 ```js
 const shoppingList = [